Brazil-EU – international trade in goods statistics

 More detail about the goods exchanged between the EU and Brazil is given in Figure 9, showing the 20 most traded goods at SITC-3 level.
-These top 20 goods covered 46 % of total trade in goods in 2020.
-Five each belonged to food and drink and machinery and vehicles, four each to raw materials and chemicals and two to energy.
-The most traded product group at this level was feeding stuff for animals.
+These top 20 goods covered 69 % of total trade in goods in 2021.
+Six belonged to machinery and vehicles, five to chemicals, four to raw materials, three to other manufactured goods and two to energy.
+The most traded group of goods at this level was oil seeds and oleaginous fruits.
 Another interesting way to look at the data is to investigate the cover ratio (exports / imports) of traded goods, showing the direction of the trade flows between the two economies.
 These ratios can be found in the right-hand margin of Figure 9.
-Ten products were below 50 %, indicating EU imports from Brazil were at least twice as large as EU exports to Brazil.
-Eight products were above 200 %, indicating EU exports to Brazil were at least twice as large as EU imports from Brazil.
+Ten products were below 50 %, indicating EU imports from Brazil were more than twice as large as EU exports to Brazil.
+Eight products were above 200 %, indicating EU exports to Brazil were more than twice as large as EU imports from Brazil.
 Two products were between 50 % and 200 %, showing more balanced trade.

 Trade with Brazil by Member State